pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 In Previous Analysis, it compares the metrics of the previous Primary deployment with the metrics of the current Primary.
 This is quite useful if you can't prepare the Canary variant for some reasons.
-To do that, it needs to save the previous metrics in Filestore.
+To do that, it needs to save the start time of the ANALYSIS stage.
+It fetches the previous metrics using it.

 ![](assets/0006-previous-analysis.jpeg)

+For those whose monitoring system's retension is short, in the future, it's good to store metrics during the the previous analysis in Filestore.

 ### How to compare
 PipeCD uses [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test), a nonparametric statistical test to check for a significant difference between the metrics.